 Now it’s my opinion that we marrieds can always do a better job of presenting a more balanced picture of marriage.

-Nonetheless and after five years of marriage, I’ve come to see how marriage can be both awesome AND hard.
+Nonetheless and after a few years of marriage, I’ve come to see how marriage can be both awesome AND hard.